 “NER Out Loud” is a collaboration of the New England Review, the Mahaney Center for the Arts, and Oratory Now.
 In the tradition of NPR’s “Selected Shorts,” Middlebury student actors and orators read selections from the New England Review literary magazine in a live performance.
 Students present poems, memoir, and short fiction from the pages of NER in the Mahaney Center for the Arts, lending their voices to the work on the page and bringing it to life for an audience of students, faculty, and community members.

-Six Middlebury students from Oratory Now will read selected prose and poetry published in NER in 2016.
-The reception, which will take place directly outside the theater following the main performance, features students reading from magazines Blackbird, Frame, MiddGeo, and Translingual.
+Six Middlebury students from Oratory Now read selected prose and poetry published in NER in 2016.
+The reception, which took place directly outside the theater following the main performance, featured students reading from magazines Blackbird, Frame, and Translingual.

 The “Out Loud” readers include Ellen Colton ’19 (reading Alison Stagner’s “Midnight”), Josh Espy ’17 (reading Maciej Milkowski’s “The Week of German Cinema”), Jabari Matthew ’17 (reading Cortney Lamar Charleston’s “Still Life…”), Steven Medina ’17 (reading Alex McElroy’s “Endure”), Melanie Rivera ’19 (reading Alia Volz’s “Chasing Arrows”), and Nia Robinson ’19 (reading Franny Choi’s “The Price of Rain”).
-Student writers whose work has been published in student publications Blackbird, Frame, Middlebury Geographic, and Translingual will be featured at the “S’More Readings” reception.
+Student writers whose work has been published in student publications Blackbird, Frame, and Translingual were featured at the “S’More Readings” reception.
+LISTEN HERE.